gopalkgoel/ISL-Scrape/Plan.md

 ### 9/6/24
 Hell nah, we will just debug this.
 Using ChatGPTs help, I found that each time I scroll, it's an XHR request.
 Will try to follow this down using ChatGPT and figure out what's going on.
 LMAO HOLY SHIT the aops_session_id is just the MD5 hash of the string "session"

+### 9/7/24
+Reduced to hard LLM problem.
+It's having trouble figuring out what's a solution or not, as expected.
+I think that's good enough for this project.
+Time to move on to some more hardcore API practice.